-1.1 IMO Dangerous Goods Conventions
+1.1.
+IMO Dangerous Goods Conventions

-There are two international conventions produced by IMO which govern the transport of dangerous goods:
+There are three international conventions produced by IMO which are applicable to the transport of dangerous goods:

-1.1.1 SOLAS
+1.1.1.
+SOLAS

 The International Convention for the Safety of Life at Sea, 1974 (1974 SOLAS Convention), as amended, Chapter VII of which deals with the safety aspects of the transport of dangerous goods by sea.